 As the timetable of compulsory modules is fixed, all DrPH students need to commence the course at the start of the UK academic year in September.
 Compulsory modules are London-based but in all other areas the programme aims to be flexible to meet students’ needs while at the same time adhering to excellence in learning and research.

 The School requires students who apply for part-time study to be available to study for at least two days per week.
 Where applicable, a letter from your employer is required to confirm that at least two days per week will be permitted for work on your degree.

-A split study option is also available whereby students complete the taught component in full-time mode before reverting to part-time mode later in their first year.
+A split study option is also available whereby students complete the taught component in full-time mode before reverting to part-time mode at the mid-way point of their first year.

 Applicants for MPhil, PhD or DrPH study should have at least one of the following:

 - an upper second-class Honours degree of a UK university, or an overseas qualification of an equivalent standard, in a subject appropriate to that of the course of study to be followed; or